Dear all,

 Dear Namrata,

-I'm in successful in HR field for the past 17 years and the main mantra is:
+I have been successful in the HR field for the past 17 years, and the main mantra is:

 * Proper listening

-The other things are very much available in Books as well as contributed by HR fraternity in this post.
+The other essential aspects are readily available in books as well as contributed by the HR fraternity in this post.

 99404 97328